rhsieh91/cuda_nn_mnist/README.md

 ```
 ./main [args]
 ```
-To run the compiled code with *N* processes and GPUs
+To run the compiled code with *N* processes and GPUs:
 ```
 mpirun -mca btl ^openib -n [N] ./main [args]
 ```